Trust Administration After Death In Arizona

 When the surviving spouse dies, we set up beneficiary trusts so each of the beneficiaries has his or her own personal Fort Knox.
 When they need access to the assets, and when they are responsible enough to handle them, they can have the key.

 Contact us to arrange a consultation with an experienced trust administration lawyer today.
-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Our offices are located in Phoenix, Tucson, and communities throughout Arizona.
+Trust administration after death does not have to be something that you go through alone.
+Contact us using our contact form today.